-Table 4-1 and Table 4-2 show how to set up the operating states of each calibration or check, and Table 4-3 shows how to program the execution of each.
+Table 5-1 describes the operation of each of the settings; Table 5-2 shows how to set up a calibration or check for Zero and Span, and Table 5-3 shows how to program the execution of each.

-Figure 4-5.
+Figure 5-6.
 Auto Cal Page

-Table 4-1.
+Table 5-1.
 Auto Cal States

-MODE NAME ACTION

-Enabled enables the sequence;

-disables the sequence.

-Calibrate \checkmark enables an actual calibration when the Enabled box is also \checkmark .

-\blacksquare allows a calibration check when the Enabled box is also \checkmark .

-causes the sequence to perform a Zero calibration when both the

-Calibrate and Enabled boxes are also 🗹.

-Zero causes a Zero check when the Enabled box is also

-Calibrate box is unchecked (

-disables Zero calibration and check

-✓ causes the sequence to perform a Low Span calibration when both

-the Calibrate and Enabled boxes are also 🗹.

-Low \checkmark causes a Low Span check when the Enabled box is also \checkmark and

-the Calibrate box is unchecked (

-disables Low Span calibration and check

-causes the sequence to perform a High Span concentration

-calibration when both the Calibrate and Enabled boxes are also \checkmark

-High · · · · · · · · · · · · · · · · · · ·

-causes a High Span check when the Enabled box is also and the Calibrate box is unsheaked (

-the Calibrate box is unchecked ().

-disables the High Span calibration and check.
+MODE NAME ACTION Enabled ✓ enables the sequence;☐ disables the sequence.
+Calibrate enables an actual calibration when the Enabled box is also . allows a calibration check when the Enabled box is also .
+Zero ✓ causes the sequence to perform a Zero calibration when both the Calibrate and Enabled boxes are also ✓. ✓ causes a Zero check when the Enabled box is also ✓ and the Calibrate box is unchecked (□). ☐ disables Zero calibration and check Span ✓ causes the sequence to perform a Span calibration when both the Calibrate and Enabled boxes are also ✓. ✓ causes a Span check when the Enabled box is also ✓ and the Calibrate box is unchecked (✓ disables Span calibration and check

-Table 4-2 shows how the selection boxes would be enabled/disabled for calibration checks and calibrations.
+Table 5-2 shows how the selection boxes would be enabled/disabled for calibration checks and calibrations.